One Meridian Plaza: Vacant "eyesore"

-Deconstruction
+Demolition

 In March 1997, E/R Partners settled with Aetna, receiving around $300 million.
 After the legal issues were resolved, E/R Partners announced the building would be dismantled.
 With the announcement of the demolition the city dropped its lawsuit.
 Unable to implode One Meridian Plaza because of the building density of the area, E/R Partners began an eighteen-month, $23 million process to dismantle the building.
-Early in the process, which began in 1998, the owners hoped someone would buy the property as is or with the damaged portion of the structure removed, but that hope was soon abandoned.
+E/R Partners initially wanted to demolish only the heavily-damaged upper half of One Meridian Plaza, with plans to resell the lower half, but with no potential buyers being identified by late 1998, E/R indicated that it would destroy the bottom half as well.
 The process was finished in 1999.
-At the time of the demolition it was the third tallest habitable building ever razed and is currently the seventh, ranking after the World Trade Center's twin towers, the Singer Building, and the original Seven World Trade Center in New York City; the Morrison Hotel in Chicago; and 130 Liberty Street in New York City.
+At the time of the demolition it was the third tallest habitable building ever razed.

 Replacement

 The site of One Meridian Plaza was bought by the Arden Group in 2000.
 The site was converted into a parking lot as construction on a new building was held up in a zoning feud with the neighboring site, 1441 Chestnut Street, the former location of the Morris Building and other smaller buildings that had sat behind One Meridian Plaza.
 The feud between Arden Group's CEO Craig Spencer and 1441 Chestnut Street developer Mariner Commercial Properties, Inc. CEO Tim Mahoney began in 2003.
 Spencer and Mahoney settled their dispute in March 2006 and construction on One Meridian's 48-story replacement, the Residences at the Ritz-Carlton, began in May.
 The Residences at The Ritz-Carlton opened in January 2009.
+The other replacement building, The W Philadelphia and Element Philadelphia, a building that contains two separate hotels in one, opened in 2021 along Chestnut Street.

 A memorial was unveiled on October 21, 2009, at the Residences honoring the three firefighters who died in the fire.
 The memorial features three bronze firefighter helmets atop a marble base with the firefighters' names on it.
 It sits in an empty area between the condo building and the adjacent hotel along the south side of South Penn Square across from the SW corner of Dilworth Park.